 It was exactly as a brunch should be.

 Essential for a proper brunch is some kind of muffins or scones, both of which are easy to make in advance and freeze.
 (I actually prefer them reheated – in a 375 degree oven for 15-20 minutes – because they get nicely toasted and crispy around the edges.)
 The flavors for your muffins and scones, savory or sweet, can be seasonally adapted and/or shifted to suit the rest of your menu.
 I have a basic muffin recipe, for example, and I adjust it to make lemon blueberry muffins, orange cranberry muffins, whole wheat apple spice muffins – whatever.

-Perhaps my favorite iteration of all, however, is the springy Strawberry Rosemary Muffins below.
+Perhaps my favorite iteration of all, however, are these springy Strawberry Rosemary Muffins.
 They’re a great way to enjoy the amazing strawberries that are pouring into your farmer’s markets right now.
 And the rosemary?
 Don’t be put off by it.
 Berries and rosemary are a killer combo.

 Special thanks to Dana, her brother, and her sister-in-law for that incredible, long-ago brunch, and to my friend Pammy, for reminding me how much she loves this recipe and inspiring this post.